Akira-Arai/vanuc/README.md

 1. Output of various images ([see above](#partial-volume-effect-correction-output-data) for output images)

 ## 3-2.
 Theory of Partial Volume Effect Correction Methods
 Most partial volume effect correction methods are based on a convolutional model as follows.
-That is, the PET or SPECT image $G$ is represented by the following equation, where the true radioactivity concentration distribution is $\rho$ and the PET or SPECT point spread function is $psf$:
+That is, the PET or SPECT image "G" is represented by the following equation, where the true radioactivity concentration distribution is "ρ" and the PET or SPECT point spread function is "psf":

 $$G = \rho \otimes psf$$

-Although we wish to obtain the true radioactivity concentration distribution $\rho$ from the image $G$ based on this model, in reality, $G$ is degraded by discrepancies from the model and statistical noise, so it is difficult to simply estimate $\rho$ by deconvolution.
-Therefore, the method introduced below compensates for the information on the boundaries of tissue regions lost due to image degradation by using tissue region maps $M_k, (i=1,2,...,n)$ obtained from morphological images such as MRI.
-Each tissue map $M_k$ represents the volume fraction of the tissue component in a voxel, such as that obtained by SPM segmentation.
-In addition, as is often the case, the VANUC program models the $psf$ by a 3D Gaussian function.
+Although we wish to obtain the true radioactivity concentration distribution "ρ" from the image "G" based on this model, in reality, "G" is degraded by discrepancies from the model and statistical noise, so it is difficult to simply estimate "ρ" by deconvolution.
+Therefore, the method introduced below compensates for the information on the boundaries of tissue regions lost due to image degradation by using tissue region maps "M<sub>i</sub>, (i=1,2,...,n)" obtained from morphological images such as MRI.
+Each tissue map "M<sub>k</sub>" represents the volume fraction of the tissue component in a voxel, such as that obtained by SPM segmentation.
+In addition, as is often the case, the VANUC program models the "psf" by a 3D Gaussian function.

 ### GTM
 The GTM (geometry transfer matrix) method is a technique reported by Rousset et al[^2].
 The GTM method assumes that the radioactivity concentration within each tissue region is constant.
-Based on this assumption, a transformation matrix $\mathbf{GTM}$ is obtained from the true radioactivity concentration within each region to the average pixel value within each region on the image.
-Using this transformation matrix, the true radioactivity concentration $\mathbf{\rho}$ is estimated from the average pixel value $\mathbf{g}$ obtained from the actual image by inverse transformation:
+Based on this assumption, a transformation matrix "**GTM**" is obtained from the true radioactivity concentration within each region to the average pixel value within each region on the image.
+Using this transformation matrix, the true radioactivity concentration "**ρ**" is estimated from the average pixel value "**g**" obtained from the actual image by inverse transformation:
 [^2]:[O G Rousset, Y Ma, A C Evans.
 Correction for partial volume effects in PET: principle and validation.
 J Nucl Med.
 1998 May;39(5):904-11](https://pubmed.ncbi.nlm.nih.gov/9591599/)

 $$\mathbf{\hat{\rho_{GTM}}} = \mathbf{GTM^{-1}} \mathbf{g}, GTM_{i,j} = \dfrac{\displaystyle \sum M_i RSF_j}{\displaystyle \sum M_i}$$

-Where $RSF$ is called the region spreading function:
+Where "RSF" is called the region spreading function:

 $$RSF_k = M_k \otimes psf$$